niravcodes/niravcodes.github.io/_drafts/animating-led-dot-matrix-displays-with-avr.md

 thumbnail: ''

 ---
-I was asked to make a dot-matrix
+I was asked to animate a dot-matrix display for the robotics club recently.
+They wanted something that said "Robotics Club" to hang over their door.
+We had some old P10 (1r) DMDs which I had worked on in the past.
+Plus, even though I suck at it, I love animating things